 - Optional: To restrict parts of your screen from working, use your finger to make a circle or any closed shape.
 Use the dots on the gray selected portion to achieve the desired result.
 Tap the cross (x) button if you want to remove it.
 When Guided Access is in action, this selected area will not register any touch and will stay grayed out.

-- Optional: Tap Options at the bottom left corner.
-This will allow you to choose the features you want to make available.
+- Optional: Tap Options at the bottom left to choose the features you want to make available.
 (Motion, Keyboards, and Touch are enabled by default.
 But you can disable them.)
-Similarly, if you enable Side Button, it’ll allow you to lock the device during Guided Access.
-If you turn on the toggle for Volume Buttons, it’ll let you change the volume from the Guided Access screen.
-You get the idea.
-Right!
+Similarly, if you enable the Side Button, it’ll allow you to lock the device during Guided Access.
+If you toggle on Volume Buttons, it’ll let you change the volume from the Guided Access screen.
+You get the idea, right?

 - Finally, tap Start located at the top right corner to begin Guided Access.

 How to end Guided Access?